authelia/authelia/docs/content/configuration/identity-providers/openid-connect/clients.md

 ---
 title: "OpenID Connect 1.0 Clients"
 description: "OpenID Connect 1.0 Registered Clients Configuration"
-lead: "Authelia can operate as an OpenID Connect 1.0 Provider.
+summary: "Authelia can operate as an OpenID Connect 1.0 Provider.
 This section describes how to configure the registered clients."
 date: 2023-05-15T10:32:10+10:00
 draft: false
 images: []